 * S&P 500 has been unable to close at a record this week

-* Jan new home sales data on tap, seen falling slightly
+* Jan new home sales surge past forecasts

-* Target shares rose 2 percent in premarket trading, even as it said net profit was almost halved in the holiday quarter due to a massive data breach and that costs relating to the event could hurt future profits.
+Target rose 5 percent to $59.36 after reporting its results, even as the retailer said the sales and earnings had been impacted by a massive data breach and that costs relating to the event could hurt future profits.

-* Lowe's rose 3.6 percent to $49.85 in premarket trading after the home improvement retailer reported earnings and sales growth and an additional stock buyback program of $5 billion.
+Lowe's rose 5.3 percent to $50.69 after the home improvement retailer reported earnings and sales growth and an additional stock buyback program of $5 billion.
 The results come a day after peer Home Depot also posted strong earnings.

-* Both Chesapeake Energy Corp and First Solar Inc fell in premarket trading after posting declines in earnings.
-First Solar fell 14 percent a day after the solar panel maker reported that its fourth-quarter net income fell 58 percent, while Chesapeake slipped 2.75 percent after it swung to a net loss on charges relating to employee termination costs.
+Both Chesapeake Energy Corp and First Solar Inc fell after posting declines in earnings.
+First Solar fell 10 percent to $52.21 a day after the solar panel maker reported that its fourth-quarter net income fell 58 percent.
+Chesapeake fell 7.7 percent to $24.86 after it swung to a net loss on charges related to employee termination costs.

-* Dollar Tree Inc fell 4.3 percent to $50.40 before the bell after giving a full-year profit outlook.
+Dollar Tree Inc rose 4.3 percent to $54.97 after giving a full-year profit outlook.

-* Anika Therapeutics Inc soared 38 percent to $47.56 in premarket trading a day after it said the Food and Drug Administration had approved its drug to treat pain and improve joint mobility in patients with osteoarthritis of the knee, more than four years after it first filed for approval.
+Anika Therapeutics Inc soared 48 percent to $51.28 a day after it said the Food and Drug Administration had approved its drug to treat pain and improve joint mobility in patients with osteoarthritis of the knee, more than four years after it first filed for approval.